Visyond/website-hugo/site/content/solutions/financial-modeling-software.md

     image: /img/2019-02 Overview Panel.png
     link: ''
     subtitle: Spreadsheet governance & data tracking
     title: Track Changes and Edit Without Overwriting
   - altText: >-
       Financial Modeling Software - Single Source of Truth for Your Financial Model
-    descr: >
+    benefitsList:
-      * Don’t worry about managing versions of the model while tracking inputs from contributors - our financial modeling software does it for you
+      - text: >-

-      * Contributors can’t overwrite each others’ inputs - they are stored in parallel
+          Establish a single place to store all your spreadsheet data - changes, assumptions, documents and conversations

-      * Easily create, modify, combine and compare scenarios
+    descr: >-

-      * Store all assumptions, attachments and conversations directly in the relevant cells
+      Visyond will document your financial model automatically as you and your collaborators work on it. <br><br>You do not need to save support documents on different platforms or try to remember where something is or who provided certain assumptions – everything is stored inside the cells.
     files:
       - alt: >-
           Financial Modeling Software - Never Lose Information in Financial